fuzmish/manioc/README.md

 ## Contribution

-This library is in the pre-alpha stage, so there may be various problems.
+This library is in pre-alpha stage, so there may be various problems.
 If you would like to contribute to the project, please let us know your opinions through [GitHub](https://github.com/fuzmish/manioc) issues and pull requests.

 ## License